You’ve lived with HIV for three months.

 Fruits and vegetables

-There’s no different ruling on fruits and vegetables when you’re HIV-positive.
 Eating fresh fruits and vegetables every day gives your body a boost of antioxidants, that help to protect and support your immune system.
-You should be eating between 5 to 9 servings of fruits and vegetables a day, and don’t be shy to get creative with your intake here!
+You should be eating between 5 to 9 servings of fruits and vegetables a day.
+Don’t be shy to get creative with your intake here!

 Fresh fruit and vegetables provide your body with vitamins, minerals, and fibre.
 To make sure you get at least 5 to 9 servings of fresh fruits and vegetables into your diet each day, we’ve broken down different ideas on what a single portion looks like.
-Take your pick from the list below, and make sure you eat at least 5 to 9 servings of fresh fruits and vegetables a day:
+Take your pick from the list below:

 - One medium-sized apple, pear, orange, or banana.